Accounting

 ACFM 420.
 Accounting Seminar.
 1 Credit.

 An integrative seminar usually offered once each academic year.
 Can fulfill culminating experience requirement for ACFM-CPA track majors.
 The course may include: SEC regulation, financial analysis, probability and statistics, macroeconomics, managerial finance, personal finance and behavioral aspects of accounting.
-Prerequisites: ACFM 203 and ACFM 322.
+Prerequisites: ACFM 203 or ACFM 124 and ACFM 322.
 Only open to seniors and accounting and finance majors.

 Faculty

-Associate Professors: Tom G. Geurts, David E. Jensen, Stacy Mastrolia (Chair), Curtis Nicholls, Ankur Pareek, Frank Schreiner (Practice), Kate Suslava
+Associate Professors: Kylie (Seward) Aikey (Practice), David E. Jensen, Stacy Mastrolia, Curtis Nicholls, Kate Suslava

-Assistant Professors: Kylie (Seward) Aikey (Practice), Vaska Atta-Darkua, Amber Lawson (Practice), James G. Lawson, Karen Mitchell McGrath, Julie Mercado, Vernan Rivera, Ryan Stauffer, Daniel A. Street
+Assistant Professors: Amber Lawson, James G. Lawson, Julie Mercado, Vernan Rivera, Daniel A. Street